alexzaganelli/strapi-plugin-email-designer/README.md

 ## 🔧 Configuration

 You can pass configuration options directly to the editor that is used by this plugin.
-To do so, in your `config/plugins.js` file of your project, configure the plugin like this:
+To do so, in your `config/plugins.js` file of your project, configure the plugin like this example:

 ```javascript
 module.exports = () => ({